top of page

 There's nothing wrong with wanting to compliment someone.
 But if you find yourself regularly complimenting minoritized colleagues on their articulateness, you are suggesting that their ability to speak well is unexpected or out of the ordinary.
 This can send the message that you view them as subordinate or inferior to those who don't have to overcome the same linguistic barriers.

-6. Describing Black women as aggressive
+6. Describing Black Women as Aggressive

 Assertiveness is a quality that's often admired in the workplace, especially in male leaders.
 But thanks to the "angry Black women" stereotype, people misinterpret Black women's assertiveness for aggression instead of confidence and great leadership qualities.